Woody Allen

 BirthdayDec 1, 1935

-BiographyHeywood Allen (born Allan Stewart Konigsberg; November 30, 1935) is an American filmmaker, actor, and comedian whose career spans eight decades (the 1950s to the 2020s).
-Allen has received many accolades, including the most nominations (16) for the Academy Award for Best Original Screenplay.
-He has won four Academy Awards, ten BAFTA Awards, two Golden Globe Awards and a Grammy Award, as well as nominations for a Emmy Award and a Tony Award.
-Allen was awarded an Honorary Golden Lion in 1995, the BAFTA Fellowship in 1997, an Honorary Palme d'Or in 2002, and the Golden Globe Cecil B. DeMille Award in 2014.
+BiographyHeywood "Woody" Allen (born Allan Stewart Konigsberg; November 30, 1935) is an American filmmaker, actor, writer, and comedian.
+In a career spanning eight decades, he has written for film, television, and theater.
+Allen has received many accolades, including the most wins and nominations for the Academy Award for Best Original Screenplay.
+He has won four Academy Awards, ten BAFTA Awards, two Golden Globe Awards and a Grammy Award, as well as nominations for an Emmy Award and a Tony Award.
+Allen has also received numerous honors, including an Honorary Golden Lion in 1995, the BAFTA Fellowship in 1997, an Honorary Palme d'Or in 2002, and the Golden Globe Cecil B. DeMille Award in 2014.
 Two of his films have been inducted into the National Film Registry by the Library of Congress.

-Allen began his career writing material for television in the 1950s, alongside Mel Brooks, Carl Reiner, Larry Gelbart, and Neil Simon.
-He also published several books of short stories and wrote humor pieces for The New Yorker.
-In the early 1960s, he performed as a stand-up comedian in Greenwich Village, where he developed a monologue style (rather than traditional jokes) and the persona of an insecure, intellectual, fretful nebbish.
-During this time, he released three comedy albums, earning a Grammy Award for Best Comedy Album nomination for the self-titled Woody Allen (1964).
+Allen began his career as part of a team of comedy writers for several Sid Caesar specials, and later wrote numerous humor pieces for The New Yorker as well as several Broadway plays, such as Don't Drink the Water (1966) and Play It Again, Sam (1969).
+He transitioned to working as a stand-up comedian in Greenwich Village, where he developed a monologue style and the persona of an insecure, intellectual, fretful nebbish.
+He released three comedy albums, earning a Grammy Award for Best Comedy Album nomination for Woody Allen (1964).
+Allen also published several books of short stories, such as Getting Even (1971), Without Feathers (1975), and Side Effects (1980).

-After writing, directing, and starring in a string of slapstick comedies, such as Take the Money and Run (1969), Bananas (1971), Sleeper (1973), and Love and Death (1975), he directed Annie Hall (1977), a romantic comedy-drama featuring Allen and his frequent collaborator Diane Keaton.
-The film won four Academy Awards: Best Picture, Best Director and Best Original Screenplay, and Best Actress for Keaton.
-Allen has directed many films set in New York City, including Manhattan (1979), Hannah and Her Sisters (1986), and Crimes and Misdemeanors (1989).
+Allen then established himself as prominent director of the New Hollywood era of auteur filmmakers.
+After writing, directing, and starring in a string of slapstick comedies, such as Take the Money and Run (1969), Bananas (1971), Sleeper (1973), and Love and Death (1975), he directed his seminal work Annie Hall (1977), a romantic comedy-drama featuring Allen and his frequent collaborator Diane Keaton.
+The film received widespread acclaim and won four Academy Awards: Best Picture, Best Director and Best Original Screenplay, and Best Actress for Keaton.
+Allen has since directed many films set in New York City, including Manhattan (1979), Hannah and Her Sisters (1986), and Crimes and Misdemeanors (1989).

 From 1980 to 1992, Allen had a professional and personal relationship with actress Mia Farrow.
 They collaborated on 13 films.
-The couple separated after he began a relationship in 1991 with Mia's and Andre Previn's 21-year-old adopted daughter Soon-Yi Previn.
+The couple separated after he began a relationship in 1991 with Farrow's and Andre Previn's 21-year-old adopted daughter Soon-Yi Previn.
 In 1992, Farrow publicly accused him of sexually abusing their adopted daughter, Dylan Farrow.
-The allegation gained substantial media attention, but he was never charged or prosecuted, and has vehemently denied the allegation.
+The allegation gained substantial media attention, but Allen was never charged with a crime and has denied the allegation.
 Allen married Previn in 1997 and they have adopted two children.

 Biography from the Wikipedia article Woody Allen.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.